syncfusion-content/winui-docs/winui/Scheduler/Appointment-Editing.md

 The Scheduler supports two ways to remove the selected appointment.

 1. Pressing <kbd>delete</kbd> key.
-2. Using appointment editor window.
+2. Using appointment editor dialog.

 ### Delete recurring appointment

 The Scheduler supports to delete the recurrence appointment.
-The following window will appear when user deletes the recurrence appointment.
+The following editor dialog will appear when user deletes the recurrence appointment.
 You can select the delete option to make the changes for occurrence or appointment series.

 ### AppointmentDeleting event